 Henrietta Lacks was a poor black tobacco farmer whose cells, taken without her knowledge in 1951, went on to become the first immortal human cells ever grown in the laboratory.
-Those cells, nicknamed HeLa, became one of the most important tools in modern medicine, vital for developing the polio vaccine, cloning, gene mapping, in vitro fertilization, and more.
-Though Henrietta died in 1951, her cells—alive and growing to this day—are still the most widely used cell line in the world.
+Those cells, dubbed HeLa, became one of the most important tools in modern medicine, vital for developing the polio vaccine, cloning, gene mapping, in vitro fertilization, and more.
+Though Henrietta died in 1951, her cells—alive and growing to this day—are still the most widely used in the world.

-In August 2013, 62 years after Henrietta’s death, the Lacks Family reached an historic and unprecedented agreement with the National Institutes of Health.
+In August 2013, 62 years after Henrietta’s death, the Lacks family reached an historic and unprecedented agreement with the National Institutes of Health.
 After a German lab posted the full HeLa genome online for anyone to see, Henrietta’s descendants came together with the NIH to consider options for protecting the family’s privacy without hindering medical and scientific advancement.
 The result is the groundbreaking HeLa Genome Data Use Agreement.
 Under this agreement, two members of the family join representatives from the medical, scientific, and bioethics communities on a new panel that reviews research proposals for use of the full HeLa genome sequence data and grants permission on a case-by-case basis.
-According to NIH Director Dr. Francis Collins, this marks the next chapter in the Lacks family’s long contribution to the scientific community as “just like their matriarch, the Lacks family continues to have a significant impact on medical progress by providing access to an important scientific tool that researchers will use to study the cause and effect of many diseases with the goal of developing treatments.”
+According to NIH Director Dr. Francis Collins, this marks the next chapter in the Lacks family’s long contribution to the scientific community: “Just like their matriarch, the Lacks family continues to have a significant impact on medical progress by providing access to an important scientific tool that researchers will use to study the cause and effect of many diseases with the goal of developing treatments.”

-For more information on the Lacks family, please visit www.lacksfamily.net/
+For more information on the Lacks family, please visit www.lacksfamily.net/.